-Child- Someone with Parental responsibility requesting the information - Full birth certificate with parents name on and photo ID of said parent to connect the two.
+Child- Someone with Parental responsibility requesting the information where the said parent has a different surname - Full birth certificate with parents name on and photo ID of said parent to connect the two.

 Third party - carer, next of kin, informal or formal advocate - Signed letter of permission from index patient/Lasting power of attorney/Court of Protection order and Photo ID of index patient.
 The practice has a right to check with the index patient on information disclosure.